rabrooks/sample-hiveudf/README.md

     CREATE FUNCTION myfunc AS 'myclass' USING JAR 'hdfs:///path/to/jar';
     ```

-3. Call the functions from your ODBC/JDBC clients.
+3. Call the functions from your ODBC/JDBC clients via HiveServer2.